-I’m not in love with the idea that I need pain or sorrow to fully appreciate the good in my life and yet, that’s how it seems to go.
-With each new world tragedy it’s as if I’m given a pair of fresh eyes to see just how good life really is.
+I’m not in love with the idea that we need pain or sorrow to fully appreciate the good and yet, with each new world tragedy it’s as if we’re given a pair of fresh eyes to see just how good our individual lives are.

-This poem was inspired by last week’s attack in Brussels.
+This poem was inspired by the swath of gun violence we’re seeing in our country.
 I hope and pray that these attacks upon humanity will stop.
 And until they do, may we each find a way to feel the pain, send love to our fellow humans, and remember that the good in the world starts with us.

 We rush about our day.
 Going.
 Moving.
 Doing.